Vietnam's Next Top Model season 7: Episode 7

 In the morning, everybody is well prepared for the challenge.
 It's just like the format of Amazing Race where different pitstops were assigned.
 But in a Top Model-twist, each pitstop gives time for them to decide what clothing and accessory they want to wear.

-For the photo shoot, PNJ is the official jewellery sponsor of this show for them to be equipped for their TV commercial to determine who will be the ambassador for PNJ.
+For the commercial shoot, PNJ is the official jewellery sponsor of this show for them to be equipped for their TV commercial to determine who will be the ambassador for PNJ.
 Once they wore it, high-fashion took them to a whole new level to boost up their glamour inside and out!

 Fashion Designer Ly Qui Khanh divided the 12 remaining contestants into 2 teams, where each group consists of 6 people.
-Blue Team consists of Tung, Chau, Tram, Thanh, Lan & Phong, while Quang, Huong, Trang, Duong, Phuong & Nha are belong to Red Team.
+Blue Team consists of Thanh, Châu, Tùng, Lan, Trâm & Phong, while Quang, Hường, Trang T., Dương, Phương & Nhã are belong to Red Team.
 This grouping applies to both segments of the said episode, in challenge & photo shoot.
-In the challenge, Blue Team won, while in the photo shoot, Red Team won by receiving an immunity reward from this episode's elimination.
-In the deliberation, aside from Red Team's immunity group photo, Thanh, Phong, Lan & Tram followed.
-Chau & Tung fell out in the bottom 2 to determine who will gain this week's best photo as Hang's last call out for the top achiever, Chau earned her 1st best photo, while Tung fell out & ended up in 12th place.
+In the challenge, Blue Team won and got an afternoon at the movie theater, while Red Team won the commercial shoot and receiving an immunity reward from this episode's elimination.
+In the deliberation, aside from Red Team's immunity group photo, Thanh, Phong, Lan & Traâm followed.
+Châu & Tùng fell out in the bottom 2 to determine who will gain this week's best photo as Thanh Hằng's last call out for the top achiever, Châu earned her 1st best photo, while Tùng fell out & ended up in 12th place.